What are fibrocystic breast changes?

 periods.
 These symptoms are called fibrocystic breast changes.
 They may also be

 changes are normal and harmless.
-They are not cancer, and they do not increase
+They aren't cancer, and they don't increase

 your chance of getting breast cancer.

 But having fibrocystic